 The College maintains a system to notify the campus immediately of "a significant emergency or dangerous situation" unless such notification will compromise efforts to contain the emergency.
 Emergency response procedures will be prepared, published, and publicized annually in a manner designed to reach students, faculty, and staff.
-Emergency response and evacuation procedures will be tested at least on an annual basis.
+Emergency response and evacuation procedures will be tested at least annually.